lareza-farhan-wanaghi/metrodata-academy-sibkm-devsecops-task-3/readme.md

 <img src="_resources/Screenshot%202023-09-04%20at%2012.26.27.png" width="75%"/>

 ### 2. Individual Code Implementations
-1. Each team member started the implementation by executing the `git help` command (the order of the member executing the code from the first to last is reza, indra, and lesti):
+1. Each team member initiated the implementation process by executing the `git help` command in the following order: Reza, Indra, and Lesti.

 	<img src="_resources/Screenshot%202023-09-03%20at%2015.09.43.png" width="75%"/>